 I'll tell you something.

-It's not nothing to do with insurance.
+It's nothing to do with insurance.

-Way back when in the early days of my broadcast career, everybody thinks that it's all been a bowl of cherries, because uh nobody knows the trouble I've seen, but I I worked at a place once.
+Way back when, in the early days of my broadcast career, everybody thinks that it's all been a bowl of cherries because nobody knows the trouble I've seen.

 I'm even a little recalcitrant in mentioning this.

-But I worked at a place that sounds like this university, trying to make you think you're crazy.
+But I worked at a place that sounds like this university trying to make you think you're crazy.

 Is everything okay?

-What do you what do you mean?
+What do you mean?

-Well uh you just I I I the upshot, he wanted me to check in to a mental health place and end up doing commercials for it.
+He wanted me to check in to a mental health place and end up doing commercials for it.

 It was a ruse to make me think I was losing my mind just to get a new client.

-I I'd I fortunately graduated from live remotes.
+I fortunately graduated from live remotes.

 Meeting and surpassing all audience expectations every day.